Investigation Discovery Analysis

 Source: The Nielsen Company's National Television Audience Sample

 Investigation Discovery continues its upward trend for yet another month.
-November 2012 is in the books as another positive month with every night seeing year-to-year growth.
-ID is "America's fastest growing network," according to network press, and it's clearly evident from the ratings, which, month after month, have showed growth compared to last year.
+October 2012 is in the books as another positive month with every night seeing year-to-year growth.
+ID is "America's fastest growing network," according to network press, and it's clearly evident from the ratings, which, month after month, have shown growth compared to last year.
 As has been the trend, every night of the week has seen an increase in overall viewers.
 Compared to other networks, ID boasts numbers that hover around their average every night of the week.
 There are no big dramatic fluctuations from night to night - just solid programming with loyal viewers.
-In addition, almost every returning show from November 2011 saw overall HH growth compared to last year.
-And, as one of the few networks still open to the co-production model, ID's slate of original series show no signs of slowing, and it's a great network for producers hoping to retain international rights.
+In addition, almost every returning show from October 2011 saw overall HH growth compared to last year.
+And, having just announced a tremendous slate of originals at their upfront, there seems to be no stopping ID's momentum.
+As one of the few networks still open to the co-production model, ID's slate of original series show no signs of slowing, and it's a great network for producers hoping to retain international rights.

-Noevmber's Monday night primetime lineup featured BLOOD, LIES, & ALIBIS in the 8pm and 9pm slots.
-Leadout this month was FINAL WITNESS.
-I DIDN'T DO IT replace the 9pm airing of BLOOD, LIES & ALIBIS partway through November.
-Mondays were actually flat compared to November 2011, and some of the key demographics saw year to year losses partially due to I DIDN'T DO IT performing under-average in its run.
+October's Monday night primetime lineup featured BLOOD, LIES, & ALIBIS in the 9pm and 10pm slots.
+Leadout this month was FINAL WITNESS, which replace STOLEN VOICES BURIED SECRETS and UNUSUAL SUSPECTS for September.
+The night was up 48% from last year in overall HH viewers.
+FINAL WITNESS scored numbers well above-average in the beginning of the month, though numbers did start to fall in week 4 for the show.

-Tuesday nights in November were up 17% compared to November 2011.
-The night was anchored by original series FBI: CRIMINAL PURSUIT in the 8pm slot, followed by HOMICIDE HUNTER: LT JOE KENDA at 9pm, and MOTIVES & MURDERS at 10pm.
-Nearly every series scored over-average throughout the month.
+Tuesday nights in October were up 34% compared to October 2011.
+The night was anchored by original series I ALMOST GOT AWAY WITH IT (which replaced off-network acquisition DATELINE in the 8pm slot,) followed by HOMICIDE HUNTER and TWISTED.
+Numbers for the originals scored higher than average.
+The night also saw the debut of ID FILMS: INTO THE ABYSS, which didn't manage to hit average.

-Sunday nights were anchored by a slew of ID staples, driving up viewership 19% compared to last year.
-In 48 HOURS aired in the 8pm slot, paired with SINS & SECRETS, and UNUSUAL SUSPECTS.
-While 48 HOURS hovered just around average, SINS & SECRETS and UNUSUAL SUSPECTS delivered ab0ve-average numbers for the network throughout the month.
+Sunday nights were anchored by a slew of ID staples, driving up viewership 9% compared to last year.
+In October, 48 HOURS ON ID replaced ON THE CASE WITH PAULA ZAHN in the 8pm slot, paired with SINS & SECRETS, and UNUSUAL SUSPECTS.
+While 48 HOURS hovered just below average, SINS & SECRETS and UNUSUAL SUSPECTS delivered ab0ve-average numbers for the network throughout the month.

 It's clear that ID has tremendous momentum and an influx of new programming to keep viewers compelled and coming back for more.
 For producers, it's also one of the few places that will potentially greenlight a paper pitch - just make sure your stories haven't been... "done to death."